 - Preheat oven to 325F and grease an 8x8 inch baking pan.

-- For the filling, combine erythritol and cinnamon in a small bowl and mix well.
+For the filling, combine the Swerve and cinnamon in a small bowl and mix well.
 Set aside.

-- For the cake, whisk together almond flour, protein powder, baking powder, baking soda and salt in a medium bowl.
+For the cake, whisk together almond flour, sweetener, protein powder, baking powder, and salt in a medium bowl.

 - Bake 35 minutes, or until top is golden brown and a tester inserted in the center comes out with a few crumbs attached.